BerniHiros/BernieHirosIT1025/Lab3/readme.md

 ## Executive Summary
 ### Software
-Operating software: Operating System Software is software the manages the computer’s hardware (hides its complexity), and acts as an interface with application programs.
+Operating software: Operating System Software is software that manages the computer’s hardware (hides its complexity), and acts as an interface with application programs.
 Examples: Microsoft Windows, Apple iOS, Google's Android OS, Apple macOS, Linux Operating System.

 Application software: a single or group of programs designed to perform a group of coordinated functions, tasks, or activities for the for an end user.
 (End User = person who ultimately use the product).